vaasa-djangogirls/mentor-quiz/README.md

 3. Wait for GitHub Pages to build the site, then visit the published URL.
    The landing page will appear at `/` with links to:
    - `/tutorial/index.html` – the full Django Girls tutorial split into chapters.
-   - `/quiz/index.html` – a “coming soon” placeholder for the coach quiz.
+   - `/quiz/index.html` – the interactive mentor quiz experience.

 ---